 Hold the injector firmly by the port with one hand and hold the needle shield with the other hand, then push the needle shield towards the port to close the gap.
 You should hear a quiet popping noise similar to the clicking sound of covering a pen with a cap.

 Once you have closed the gap, you can remove the needle shield.
 The injection is now activated and should be held with the needle facing upwards to avoid spillage.

 Step 5: Injecting the dose

+The injection is usually given on the abdomen (belly/stomach) or the outer upper thigh.
 With one hand, pinch or pull the area of your skin where you want to inject Sayana Press.
 With the other hand, hold on to the port of the injector, then insert the needle into the pinched skin at a downward angle until the port touches the skin completely.